 What if I no show or cancel an appointment with less than 24 hours notice?

-We understand that there are times when you must miss an appointment due to emergencies or obligations for work or family.
-However, when you do not call to cancel an appointment, you may be preventing another patient from getting much needed treatment.
+No Call/No Show Policy: We understand that there are times when you must miss an appointment due to emergencies or obligations for work or family.
+However, when you do not call to cancel an appointment, you are preventing another patient from getting much needed treatment.
 Conversely, the situation may arise where another patient fails to cancel and we are unable to schedule you for a visit, due to a seemingly “full” appointment book.
-If an appointment is not cancelled at least 24 hours in advance or you do not show for your appointment will be charged an $85 missed appointment fee.
+If an appointment is not cancelled at least 24 hours in advance or you do not show for your appointment you will be charged an $85 missed appointment fee.
 We will forgive any weather related cancellations, at any time, as most of our clients must travel a distance.
 Clients who “No Call/No Show” will NOT BE RESCHEDULED.
 If you disagree with this policy, please do not schedule an examination appointment at The Animal Ophthalmology Center.